 Is lucerne a means of reducing carbon and nitrogen losses from farms?

 Lucerne is promoted as an alternative forage crop that can survive extensive summer drought periods, as they are common in the South Island's eastern and central regions.
 Lucerne was established at Ashley Dene in spring of 2015 and eddy covariance measurements began soon after.
-One flux tower was installed over irrigated lucerne and another over non-irrigated lucerne to quantify the carbon External link and water External link budgets of these two managed ecosystems.
-In addition, large drainage lysimeters were added in 2016 to measure the leaching losses of carbon, nitrogen and phosphorus External link from the soils.
+One flux tower was installed over irrigated lucerne and another over non-irrigated lucerne to quantify the carbon and water budgets of these two managed ecosystems.
+In addition, large drainage lysimeters were added in 2016 to measure the leaching losses of carbon, nitrogen and phosphorus from the soils.

 'There are very few sites around the world where matter balances of an agricultural system have been measured so comprehensively over several years, including exchange with the air, flows in the soil and exports and imports associated with farm management activities.